-This report includes information on our three principle businesses namely Sea Transportation, Logistics and Oilfield Services.
+This report includes information on our two principle businesses namely Sea Transportation and Oilfield Services.
 The assets owned by the company and that are directly under its operational and management control are included in the report boundary.
+We have discontinued reporting information on our other principle business, namely Logistics due to scaled - down operations.

-The compiled data includes information from 15 vessels that are part of Sea Transportation business, the largest site of Logistics business i.e Hazira and semi-submersible rig Wildcat, and the land rigs which became operational during the reporting period and are part of Oilfield services business.
+The compiled data includes information from 15 vessels that are part of Sea Transportation business, and semi-submersible rig Wildcat and the land rigs which became operational during the reporting period and are part of Oilfield services business which include LR3, LR4, MR1,MR2, MR9 & MR10.